Sonar-Demos/cpp-demo/README.md

 ![CLion-security-hotspots.png](img/SL/CLion-security-hotspots.png)

-Security hotspots that have a SonarCloud icon can be reviewed directly in SonarLint by using 'Change Status'.
+You can review Security Hotspots that have a SonarCloud icon directly in the IDE, using 'Change Status'.

 ![CLion-review-hotspot.png](img/SL/CLion-review-hotspot.png)

 # 🛬 Teardown

 To prepare for the next demo, you should delete the project from SonarCloud: